minaveengarg-source/Startup-Showcase/README.md

-# The Index — A Startup Showcase
+# The Index — A Startup pitch registration page

 A responsive, static webpage for browsing early-stage startups, styled as a library card catalog.
 Built with plain HTML, CSS, and JavaScript — no